 The adjacent figure shows the Remote Sampling Head mounted to a CASE combine.
 The Sampling Head can be mounted to any combine brand or model.
-As grain passes up the clean grain elevator, a portion falls into the grain in the flow cell.
+As grain passes up the clean grain elevator, a portion falls into the Remote Sampling Head where a set of flaps traps the grain in the flow cell.
 NIR light passes through the sample of grain and a fiber optic cable carries the light back to the NIR Spectrometer.
 Within the NIR spectral region, protein, moisture, oil and starch absorb energy.
 The more energy absorbed at the appropriate frequencies for protein, moisture, oil and starch, the higher the concentration.
 The NIR Spectrometer generates what is referred to as the NIR spectra for each sample of grain.
 The spectra are sent to the PC where calibration models are applied for protein and moisture in wheat and barley, protein, oil and moisture in canola, and protein, oil, moisture and starch in corn and soybeans.